 Remote Learning Accommodations Guidance for Faculty

-Remote teaching and learning became new territory for Dickinson this spring and will remain new for many this fall.
-ADS is here to support faculty in this challenging endeavor.
-It is important to understand that the college's responsibility to ensure accessible programs, courses, and services has not changed, as has been reinforced through communications from the Office of Civil Rights.
+Remote teaching and learning became new territory for Dickinson in the spring of 2020, and ADS continues to support faculty in this challenging endeavor.
+The college's responsibility and commitment to ensure accessible programs, courses, and services in compliance with disability law under the Office of Civil Rights and the Department of Justice has not changed.

 Faculty hold a crucial role in helping the college meet our legal responsibilities and knowing how to facilitate equal access and an inclusive environment for our students is paramount.
-Furthermore, depending on how faculty set up their courses and design their assessments can influence whether students with disabilities are even in need of accommodations or not.
+Furthermore, depending on how faculty set up their courses and design their assessments can influence whether or not students with disabilities may be in need of accommodations for that course.
 Please familiarize yourself with the important guidance found below.

-Now that courses will be taught remotely, it's important that each syllabus include this current statement articulating your commitment to facilitating reasonable accommodations for students with disabilities and outlining the protocols required for receiving them.
-Students have shared what a difference it makes to them when faculty read the statement aloud to the class.
-It not only reinforces your inclusive approach, it can help promote the timely use of any needed accommodations.
+Whether courses are taught face-to-face or remotely, it's important that each syllabus include Dickinson's most recent syllabus statement, articulating your facilitation of reasonable accommodations for students with disabilities and the protocols required for receiving them.
+It is further recommended that the statement be read aloud by the faculty member.
+Students have shared what a difference it makes to them when faculty read the statement aloud to the class, as it not only reinforces your inclusive approach, it can help promote the timely use of any needed accommodations.

-As you continue to develop and fine-tune the design of your course, we urge you to follow Marni's newly created (with faculty input) guidance document (which includes an accessibility checklist): Creating Inclusive and Accessible Syllabus and Moodle Pages.
-You might also wish to consult this "Explore Access" Guide to Designing an Accessible Online Course, and will benefit from checking out this useful set of posters presenting the accessibility DO's and DON'TS for online course materials and instruction.
+Feel confident that you've covered your bases by completing the accessibility checklist included in this guidance document: Creating Inclusive and Accessible Syllabus and Moodle Pages.
+You might also wish to consult this "Explore Access" Guide to Designing an Accessible Online Course, and refer to this useful set of posters presenting the accessibility DO's and DON'TS for online course materials and instruction.

 How will I handle timed assessments for students with test-taking accommodations?
-See the "Implementing Accommodation" section below!
+See the "Implementing Accommodations" section below!

 Might the format of my class impact whether a student will need certain accommodations or not?
 It very well might!
 To be sure, when having your Access Plan conversation with each student, discuss the format of your class as it relates to each of their accommodations to ascertain whether the accommodation will be needed.